 I’m a probabilist mainly interested in random discrete structures, with occasional detours into analysis and combinatorics – hopefully the research-centred content of this blog gives a flavour of what I work on.

-I studied for a DPhil (called a PhD at most other places) in the Department of Statistics at Oxford, where my supervisors were Christina Goldschmidt and James Martin.
-My thesis concerned Self-organised criticality in random graph processes.
-I now work with Oren Louidor and others at Technion, in Haifa, Israel, where I’m grateful to be supported by a Cohen-Coleman Fellowship.
+I am currently a postdoc in the Probability group at the Department of Statistics in Oxford, where I also act as tutor in Probability for Lady Margaret Hall.
+I completed my doctoral studies (which Oxford calls a DPhil, not a PhD) in 2016, for which my advisors were Christina Goldschmidt and James Martin and my thesis concerned Self-organised criticality in random graph processes.
+Following this, I spent 2.5 years working with Oren Louidor and others at Technion, in Haifa, Israel, where I was grateful to be supported by a Cohen-Coleman Fellowship.

 The purpose of this blog has varied over time, especially as the balance of work hours spend reading theory versus writing papers has fluctuated.
 My goal is to write 1500-2500 words on relevant topics in probability theory or related areas occasionally, with proper statements and references, but without full technical details when appropriate.
 Good heuristics are the sort of things I tend to forget as months and years go past, and so for my own benefit I focus on those, though perhaps that sometimes works well for other readers too.